 3. It is important to develop a love for God’s word.
 God reveals himself directly though his word.
 His word has the habit of countering wrong doctrines and shaping right ideologies if your heart is open.

 4. Grace defines Christianity and not works.
 Fear and guilt will not help you build a sound relationship with God.
 Only love will.

-In Part 3 of my God Walk, I will describe how I met the God of love and the one who speaks to his children one-on-one.
+In Part 3 of my God Walk, I will describe 6 principles that summarise my God experience.

 Thank you for reading.

 PS: If you’d like to begin your own God Walk, it’s easy.
 Simply say a short prayer now asking Jesus to walk with you and acknowledging him as your Saviour.
 Then begin to read the Bible for yourself to become acquainted with God’s thoughts.
 (You may search for my “Study Notes” to help you.)
 Send me an email if you’ve said this prayer.